-To start with, fish and fish meal are very protein rich.
-In fact, when taking a look at the biological value of fish, which measures the amount of available amino acids in a food, we see that fish meal is very high on the scale, coming in at a value of around 92 out of 100.
+To start with, fish and fish meals are very protein-rich.
+In fact, when taking a look at the biological value of fish, which measures the number of available amino acids in food, we see that fish meal is very high on the scale, coming in at a value of around 92 out of 100.

-Fish, and fish-containing dog foods, can have an especially high level of omega-3 fatty acids.
-These nutrients are key to your dog’s overall health and especially the health of their skin.
+Fish, and fish-containing dog foods, can have an especially high level of omega-3 fatty acids, which is why people give fish oil to dogs and cats.
+These nutrients are key to your dog’s overall health and especially the health of its skin.
 Even if you do feed your dog a fish-based diet, you may want to supplement with additional omega-3s in the form of fish oil, to really see the health benefits of these fatty acids.

 Despite these nutritional benefits, some dog experts and dog owners believe that the disadvantages of seafood-based foods are serious enough to question their value.

-A more serious charge against fish based meals is the possibility that the fish have high levels of heavy metals in their systems, which your dog then ingests.
-This is common in long lived fish like tuna, Mahi-Mahi, swordfish, and other top end predator fish.
-Short lived fish like jack mackerel, herring, or catfish do not accumulate these heavy metals to the same degree and are safer choices.
-Much of the fish meal used in dog foods tends to be from the shorter lived fish resources.
+A more serious charge against fish-based meals is the possibility that the fish have high levels of heavy metals in their systems, which your dog then ingests.
+This is common in long-lived fish like tuna, Mahi-Mahi, swordfish, and other top-end predator fish.
+Short-lived fish like jack mackerel, herring, or catfish do not accumulate these heavy metals to the same degree and are safer choices.
+Much of the fish meal used in dog foods tend to be from shorter-lived fish resources.

 Some fish meals that end up in commercial dog foods are preserved with a chemical known as ethoxyquin.
 The amount of ethoxyquin used is likely of no harm to your pet in any way, but the negative connotations of synthetic preservatives turn some consumers away.

 Of course, any fish that lives in the ocean will be exposed to some small amount of pollutants or heavy metals.
-Talk to your vet about you dog food choice if you’re concerned about any possible issues.
+Talk to your vet about your dog's food choice if you’re concerned about any possible issues.